mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 Time-of-flight specific keys:

+- *EPCentre*
 - *EPWidth*
+- *EPNSigmasBckg*
+- *EPNSigmasVana*

-The *EPWidth* key is the user-defined width (in the number of time channels) of elastic peaks to be used for integrating elastic peaks.
+The *EPCentre* and *EPWidth* keys are the user-defined centre and width, respectively, of elastic peaks to be used for integrating elastic peaks, in units of time-of-flight.
+If any of those keys is provided along with the ElasticChannelWorkspace, it will be used instead of information provided in that table.

+*EPNSigmasBckg* and *EPNSigmasVana* control the integration range around the position of elastic peak for each detector by expanding the width of the peak by the provided factor, used for calculations of the time-dependent background and the vanadium normalisation, respectively.

-Optional keys:
+Optional general-use keys:

 - *InitialEnergy* - if not provided, the value will be calculated from the wavelength in the SampleLogs
 - *NMoles* - if not provided, the value will be calculated based on the *SampleMass* and *FormulaUnitMass*